Roman Sadovsky: 2019–20 season

-2020–2021 season
+2020–21 season

 Sadovsky was assigned to compete at the 2020 Skate Canada International, but the event was cancelled as a result of the coronavirus pandemic.

 On November 9, Sadovsky revealed the choreography for his free program to "Chasing Cars" by the Irish band Snow Patrol, which was uploaded to his YouTube channel.

 With the pandemic making it difficult to hold in-person events, the 2021 Skate Canada Challenge, the main qualifying competition for the national championships, was held virtually.
 Sadovsky placed first in both the short program and the free skate, taking the gold medal over Nam Nguyen by a margin of 5.58 points.
 Due to the cancellation of the 2021 Canadian Championships, many called this a de facto national title.

-Sadovsky was named as an alternate to the 2021 World Championships, the lone men's berth going to Keegan Messing.
-With Canada's mandatory two-week quarantine for returning athletes, however, no member of the World team was assigned to the 2021 World Team Trophy, and Sadovsky was assigned as one of Canada's two men's entries, alongside Nguyen.
+Sadovsky was named as an alternate to the 2021 World Championships with the lone men's berth going to Keegan Messing.
+With Canada's mandatory two-week quarantine for returning athletes, however, no member of the World team was assigned to the 2021 World Team Trophy, and Sadovsky was assigned as one of Canada's two men's entries alongside Nguyen.
 Sadovsky placed sixth in the short program at World Team Trophy, setting a new personal best, but was tenth of eleven skaters in the free skate.
 Team Canada finished in sixth place.